 Evolutionary trends: The relative abundance of different groups of these common fossils imparts a distinct character to shallow marine deposits of different systems.
 Thus even a geologist wit no interest in brachiopods, per se, should learn to identify them:

-- Ordovician-Devonian: Proliferation of rhynchonelliform brachiopods into deeper water, carbonate, and soft substrate environments.
-Strophic, deltidiodont, D-shaped types such as strophomenids and orthids predominate.
-Severe reductions during Ordovician mass extinction and Silurian recovery.
+Ordovician-Devonian: Proliferation of rhynchonelliform brachiopods into deeper water, carbonate, and soft substrate environments.
+Strophic, D-shaped types such as strophomenids and orthids predominate.
+Severe reductions during Ordovician mass extinction with recovery during Silurian.

-- Post-Paleozoic: The Permian extinction all but eliminated the more basal rhynchonelliformes, and the Triassic extinction finished off the survivors, leaving linguliids, craniiforms, rhynchonellids, and terebratulids with essentially modern ecologies as marginal inhabitants of cryptic reef environments.
+Post-Paleozoic: The Permian extinction all but eliminated the more basal rhynchonelliformes, and the Triassic extinction finished off the survivors, leaving linguliforms, craniiforms, rhynchonellids, and terebratulids with essentially modern ecologies as marginal inhabitants of cryptic reef environments.

-- Oldest crown brachiopod: This honor goes to Aldanotreta sunnaginensis from the Tommotian of Siberia.
-Aldanotreta is a paterinate linguliform with a phosphatic shell, however it displays rhynchonelliform characters such as interareas, delthyria and notothyria, and proper diductor muscles.
+Oldest crown brachiopod: This honor goes to Askepasma saproconcha from the Tommotian of Australia (Topper et al., 2013).
+Askepasma is a paterinate linguliform with a phosphatic shell, however it displays rhynchonelliform characters such as interareas, delthyria and notothyria, and proper diductor muscles.
 Could the absence of these features in other linguliforms be a reversal?